#{ServerName}

 Read more like this

-The best things to do in Leyburn
+The best things to do for couples in Harrogate

-The best things to do in Helmsley
+The 12 best things to do in Malton

 The Travel Chapter Limited trading as Ingrid Flute’s Yorkshire Holiday Cottages is an appointed representative of ITC Compliance Limited which is authorised and regulated by the Financial Conduct Authority (their registration number is 313486) and which is permitted to advise on and arrange general insurance contracts as an intermediary.